ls1intum/Artemis/docs/user/communication.rst

 within that discussion.

 The authorities of tutors and instructors are more restricted in the Messages Page compared to the Course Communication Overview.
-Only the authors of messages and replies can edit or delete them.
+Messages of a conversation are exclusive to its participants and are only editable or deletable by their respective author.

-Messages do not have a title and tags and are not resolvable, pinnable, or archivable.
-Users can continue a discussion around a specific message topic by clicking the messages’ “Reply in thread” button, which opens the Thread sidebar.
-(see image below).
+Messages do not consist of titles.
+Users can continue a discussion around a specific message topic by clicking the messages’ “Reply in thread” button, which opens the Thread sidebar (see image below).
 The Thread sidebar is a collapsible sidebar located on the right-hand side of the Messages Page when displayed.

 |messages|